MiaoXiao/Melody-Matcher/README.md

 ## Choosing a Level:
 The player can choose 1 out of 3 levels, Easy, Medium, Hard.
-All levels will increase in difficulty based on how many melodies are successfully replicated.
-So an easy level will eventually reach hard difficulty.
+All levels will increase in difficulty based on how many melodies are successfully replicated, so an easy level will eventually reach hard difficulty.

-Score Calculation:
+## Score Calculation:
 When a player successfully replicates a melody a score is given:

 ``ExtraPoints = TotalTime - TimeTaken;``